Editor’s note: This post was updated on Dec. 18, 2023.

 Jenna Morton writes about playgrounds and family-focused activities and lives in Boundary Creek, N.B.
 She’s been enjoying her area’s winter trails this season with her husband and three children.

-“In a time when so many things don’t seem the way they should, it’s a wonderful feeling to be able to safely head to our favourite park as a family and enjoy laughter and fresh air.
+“…it’s a wonderful feeling to be able to safely head to our favourite park as a family and enjoy laughter and fresh air.
 We are so lucky to have an abundance of outdoor spaces near us that are maintained by municipalities that understand the physical and mental benefits of time spent outdoors.
 My husband, who is training for an Ironman triathlon, was able to safely run a groomed, snowy trail along the river at Highland Park, while my kids were rosy-cheeked and giggling like crazy as they went down the sliding hill again and again.”– Jenna Morton, mother of three and author of Pickle Planet Moncton, from Boundary Creek, N.B.

 Morton also mentions the Mill Creek/Dobson Trail in Riverview as a spectacular winter destination.
 The Dobson spans 58km from Riverview to Fundy National Park.
 Snowshoeing, walking, and skiing trails are marked, and there are great spots about 1km in to sit by a fire pit to warm up.